The Zesk Application Framework

 We like to think that we took the good parts of all of these technologies and left out most of the bad parts.
 From Kohana, some of its elegance, object-oriented approach, and strict PHP 5 support.
 From Zend Framework, the autoloader and class naming.
 From Drupal the method space hook system, and seamless module extension interface.
 From Wordpress, the hook registration system.

-In short, this software was heavily influenced by much of the PHP frameworks out there, and hopefully presents a robust and powerful tool for building your web applications in PHP 5 or greater.
+In short, this software was heavily influenced by much of the PHP frameworks out there, and hopefully presents a robust and powerful tool for building your web applications in modern PHP development.

 Visit Zesk.com for up-to-date information.